Our guide to Maldives

 All inclusive: Many resorts now offer All Inclusive plans and it can be particularly cost-effective in Maldives, where food and drink is all imported so not exactly cheap.
 But note that Maldives AI is different from say, the Caribbean, in that it rarely includes absolutely everything.
 Often AI meals are in the main buffet restaurant only, although you are usually welcome to use any other restaurants at an extra charge - there will often be a certain amount of credit towards your bill.
 Drinks are usually restricted to certain brands or a limited range of cocktails.
 We can supply details of the AI plan on your chosen resort to help you decide if it's the best option for you.

-Arriving: You should be given a landing card to complete while on your flight, with details of your passport etc and where you'll be staying in Maldives.
-If you're not given a landing card, make sure you grab one from the counters inside the Arrivals area and complete it before you go through Passport Control to save you being delayed.
-One portion will need to be kept in your passport and will be collected at Passport Control when you leave the country.
-There are toilets just as you enter the Arrivals Hall.
-Once through Passport Control you'll see the Baggage Reclaim area straight in front of you.
-Once you've got your luggage (there are trollies available), head towards the exit.
+Arriving: You will need to complete an online form within 96 hours of your arrival into Maldives, and attach a passport-style photograph, most airlines will ask to see proof of this before you check in.
+On arrival at Male airport, once through Passport Control you'll see the Baggage Reclaim area straight in front of you.
+When you have collected your luggage (there are trollies available), head towards the exit.
 Your bags will be screened for banned items (alcohol, drugs, pornography and idols of worship) so do not try to smuggle alcohol through, it will be found and confiscated (although it may be kept for you to collect on your departure from the country) and you may be fined (see note on alcohol below).
 Any liquid is likely to be investigated so there's no point trying to hide it in soft drink bottles etc.

 All arriving passengers transfer to their resorts from the airport by boat, seaplane or by domestic flight.
 You will be escorted to where you need to go.
 The transfer boat jetty and domestic air terminal are very close to the international terminal.
-The seaplane base is a courtesy bus ride across the main runway to the other side of the airport.
+The seaplane base is reached by a courtesy bus ride (or private car if staying at one of the fancier resorts) to the other end of the airport.

 Alcohol: All alcoholic drinks you'd expect to find are freely available on all resort islands, but alcohol is not allowed on local islands including Male, hence the strict ban on importing it into the country.